 Bravo!’s intimate approach to music education continues throughout the summer in many forms.
 The festival sponsors an instrument petting zoo at the Ford Amphitheater and Vail Village’s Sunday Farmers Market from June 20 to 25.
-The “animals” provide a hands-on experience in a five-appearance traveling exhibition.
-Live@the Library, also backed by Bravo!, is an interactive program running July 13–29 that is geared toward introducing kids ages 3 to 7 to some of Bravo!’s acclaimed musicians and their instruments.
+The “animals” provide a hands-on experience in a five-appearance traveling exhibition. [email protected] Library, also backed by Bravo!, is an interactive program running July 13–29 that is geared toward introducing kids ages 3 to 7 to some of Bravo!’s acclaimed musicians and their instruments.
 And all children up to age 12 can enjoy complimentary lawn seating for concerts of the Dallas Symphony, the Philadelphia Orchestra, and the New York Philharmonic, each of which has a summer residency in Vail.

 Bravo! also hosts the Breckenridge-based National Repertory Orchestra, which, under the direction of Carl Topilow, presents its annual Family Concert on July 15 in an informal introduction to orchestral music.
 This year’s morning concert at the Ford Amphitheater features music from the Wild West.